I am not sorry.

 In a large bowl, combine the baking soda, citric acid, corn starch and salts.
 With a whisk or dough cutter, work the coconut oil into the dry ingredients, until the mixture resembles sandy with some larger chunks of oil.

-Working with 1 teaspoon at a time, slowly add the liquid to the dry ingredients, stirring it in immediately with a large spoon.
+Working with 1 teaspoon at a time, *slowly* add the liquid to the dry ingredients, stirring it in immediately with a large spoon.
 The mixture will foam slightly with each addition, this is normal.
-Add the liquid until your mixture resembles slightly damp sand.
+Add the liquid until your mixture resembles slightly damp sand. *Be sure to add just a little bit of the wet ingredients at a time, until you reach the desired consistency.
+If you add too much, these will begin fizzing and continue to do so.
 It should still be primarily dry, but when you squeeze a handful together, it should stick in a lump.

 If you wish to add coloring or essential oils, do so by mixing them into the liquid ingredients.
 For example, I made white, pink, and green bombs.
 Before adding the liquid ingredients, I divided the dry mixture equally between three bowls.
 Next I divided the liquid ingredients into three equal parts (2 teaspoons each).
 To one bowl, I added the plain liquid.
 This was my white bomb mixture.
 For pink, I added a small amount of pink food coloring to the liquid, then stirred it in.
 I repeated this step with green food coloring for the green bombs.